Don Lowe

 Saturday, June 13, 2026

-While Danbury debates a 20 percent mayoral raise for a complex city of 87,000, Sherman's First Selectman has quietly orchestrated a staggering 90 percent explosion in his own compensation for a historically part-time role.
+While Danbury debates a 20 percent mayoral raise for a complex city of 87,000, after Sherman First Selectman's 2017 bankruptcy, his salery has quietly demonstrated a staggering 90 percent explosion in his own compensation for a historically part-time role.

 The Illusion of Stewardship: Bankruptcies, Budgets, and Sherman’s $42.8M Trap